 To put it simply, they are a rare Frenchie type, and they come with an expensive cost.

-Fluffy French Bulldog Lifespan and Health Issues: Are Fluffy Frenchie Healthy Dogs?
+Fluffy French Bulldog Lifespan and Health Issues

-The life expectancy of fluffy French Bulldogs is between 10 to 12 years.
+The life expectancy of fluffy French Bulldogs is between 10 and 12 years.
 If you want them to reach the maximum year they are supposed to live, make sure that you observe them for signs of the following:

 - Breathing Difficulties: Fluffy Frenchies are flat-faced, so they are more prone to breathing problems.
 Having said this, you should not expose them to too much sun or put their crate in humid areas of your house.